deck9/input/README.md

 ### Configuration

-Copy the `.env.example` file to `.env` - the contents for the file should, in most cases, work out of the box.
+Copy the `.env.dev.example` file to `.env` - the contents for the file should, in most cases, work out of the box.
 You may later generate and set the `APP_KEY` with the `sail artisan key:generate` command.

 ```bash
 cp .env.example .env